Deputy Athletic Director

-Dickenson served as the department's point person for the Apogee Stadium naming right project which produced the 20 year, $20 million contract.
+Dickenson led the department's efforts for the Apogee Stadium naming right project which produced the 20-year, $20 million contract.
 He originally designed the Mean Green Corporate Partner Program that has secured multi-million dollar applications inside Apogee Stadium as well as previous scoreboard renovations at Fouts Field, the Super Pit and the Mean Green Village.
 Under his direction, sponsorship revenues exceed $1.5 million annually.

-Working alongside George Dunham, Dickenson also provides on-air talent as color commentator (football), play by play and color (basketball) with over 500 North Texas broadcasts to his credit.
+Working alongside Dave Barnett, Dickenson also provides on-air talent as color commentator (football), play-by-play and color (basketball) with well over 500 North Texas broadcasts to his credit.
 He teaches Sports Broadcasting, as an adjunct professor at UNT, continuing a tradition set by Hall of Fame broadcaster Bill Mercer.
-The class relies heavily on guest lecturers with ties to UNT, including Dunham, Craig Way, Mark Followill, Dave Barnett, Dandy Killeen, and Doug Anderson to name a few.